web-dave/ng2-dg/README.md

 simply hit  CMD/CTRL + Shift + P and type ng2-dg
 you'll find ng2-dg tsconfig
-select and wait a few seconds.
+select a folder and wait a few seconds.
 You'll find the output at `<projectroot>/documentation`